 - Heavy rain frequently causes flash flooding of rivers, creeks and low-lying areas in SD.

-- SD suffered three floods in 2013 alone.
+- SD suffered three floods in recent years.
 The government declared these federal disasters.

 Who Needs Flood Insurance?